reverseame/MalGraphIQ/README.md

 ```
 ### Documentation of `all` execution mode
 As mentioned above, you can invoke MalGraphIQ with each phase individually or `all` at once.
 The `all` parameter executes all phases sequentially, as a pipeline, where the output of a phase is the input for the next one.
-This are the parameters for the `all` execution mode:
+The documentation of each individual phase can be found in their corresponding README file: (1) [graphs](./src/malgraphiq/graphs/README.md), (2) [occurrences](./src/malgraphiq/occurrences/README.md), and (3) [plots](./src/malgraphiq/plotting/README.md).
+Documentation for the `all` execution mode takes is provided below:
 ```
 $ python3 malgraphiq.py all -h
 usage: MalGraphIQ all [-h] [-o OUTPUT] [-w WINAPI_CATEGORIES] [-nd] [-pp] [--category | --behavior] -c CATALOG [-m MAX_INTER_NODES]